renhuailin/azure-docs.zh-cn/articles/event-grid/custom-disaster-recovery.md

 using System;
 using System.Net.Http;
 using System.Collections.Generic;
-using Microsoft.Azure.EventGrid;
+using System.Threading.Tasks;
-using Microsoft.Azure.EventGrid.Models;
+using Azure;
-using Newtonsoft.Json;
+using Azure.Messaging.EventGrid;

 namespace EventGridFailoverPublisher
 {
-    // This captures the &quot;Data&quot; portion of an EventGridEvent on a custom topic class FailoverEventData
+    // This captures the "Data" portion of an EventGridEvent on a custom topic class FailoverEventData
     {
-        [JsonProperty(PropertyName = &quot;teststatus")]
         public string TestStatus { get; set; }
     }

     class Program
     {
-        static void Main(string[] args)
+        static async Task Main(string[] args)
         {
             // TODO: Enter the endpoint each topic.
 You can find this topic endpoint value
             // in the "Overview" section in the "Event Grid Topics" blade in Azure Portal..